maendeleolab/maendeleolab/README.md

 - 💬 Who are we ...<br>
 	"Maendeleo" means development and progress in Swahili.<br>
-	MaendeleoLab is an IT consulting business that specializes in AWS cloud networking.<br> Our focus is on helping clients leverage the power and capabilities of Amazon Web Services (AWS) for your networking needs.<br>
+	MaendeleoLab is an IT consulting business that specializes in AWS cloud networking.<br> Our focus is on helping clients leverage the power and capabilities of Amazon Web Services (AWS) for their networking needs.<br>
 	With expertise in AWS cloud solutions, MaendeleoLab provides services such as designing, implementing,<br> and managing cloud-based networking infrastructures, optimizing network performance, and ensuring security and scalability within the AWS environment.<br>
-	For more specific details about our services, please www.maendeleolab.com
+	For more specific details about our services, please visit www.maendeleolab.com

 - 🔭 We are currently working on ...
 	- Developing decoupled Python scripts to help deploy network resources in AWS with AWSCLI.